amitshekhariitbhu/GlideBitmapPool/README.md

 ```

 ### Contributing to Glide Bitmap Pool
+All pull requests are welcome, make sure to follow the [contribution guidelines](CONTRIBUTING.md)
-Just make pull request.
-You are in!
+when you submit pull request.